CapTen101/VLC-docs/userguide/audio.rst

    .. tab:: Disable

-        Select **Audio Track** from the **Audio menu** and click on the **Disable** option from the dropdown menu to stop the selected track.
+        Select the :menuselection:`Audio --> Audio Track` menu and click on the :guilabel:`Disable` option from the dropdown menu to stop the selected track.

    .. tab:: Enable

-        To enable the track again, select the designated Track option in the **Audio Track** from the **Audio menu**.
+        To enable the track again, select the designated Track in the :menuselection:`Audio --> Audio Track` menu.

 ***************
 Recording Audio
 ***************

 Recording the audio of any track you are playing is also allowed on VLC.
 However, the record button used for this is hidden by default.
-To make the Disable button visible, use one of these methods below:
+To make the :guilabel:`Disable` button visible, use one of these methods below:

 .. tabs::

    .. tab:: Advanced Controls

-        In the **View menu**, click on **Advanced Controls** to display the advanced toolbar directly above :ref:`Playback Controls <playback_controls>`.
+        Click on :menuselection:`View --> Advanced Controls` to display the advanced toolbar directly above :ref:`Playback Controls <playback_controls>`.
-        This advanced toolbar contains the Record button.
-Once the Record button is visible, click it to start recording.
+        This advanced toolbar contains the :guilabel:`Record` button.
+Once the :guilabel:`Record` button is visible, click it to start recording.

    .. tab:: Customize interface

-        Select **Customize interface** in the **Tools menu** and drag the record button to to any location of your choice in Line 2.
-Once the Record button is visible, click it to start recording.
+        Select :menuselection:`Tools --> Customize interface` menu and drag the record button to to any location of your choice in :guilabel:`Line 2`.
+Once the :guilabel:`Record` button is visible, click it to start recording.

-        .. note:: Line 2 is the default line shown on VLC.
+        .. note:: :guilabel:`Line 2` is the default line shown on VLC.

-The recording from a shoutcast stream is stored on the default storage folder for videos or music on your computer under a name like *vlc-record-Date-Time-Channel-Track.mp3*
+The recording from a shoutcast stream is stored on the default storage folder for videos or music on your computer under a name like :file:`vlc-record-Date-Time-Channel-Track.mp3`
-Example: "vlc-record-2011-09-22-10h19m48s-Radio CAFF-Silencio - Arrabal Salvaje.mp3".
+Example: :file:`vlc-record-2011-09-22-10h19m48s-Radio CAFF-Silencio - Arrabal Salvaje.mp3`.

-You can automatically cut the stream into tracks by relaying the stream through Streamripper, i.e. by directing StreamRipper to the ShoutCast stream and directing VLC to the relaying port of StreamRipper (default http://localhost:8000).
+You can automatically cut the stream into tracks by relaying the stream through :program:`Streamripper`, i.e. by directing :program:`StreamRipper` to the :program:`ShoutCast` stream and directing VLC to the relaying port of :program:`StreamRipper` (default http://localhost:8000).

 ***********
 Stereo Mode